seba-konikoff/recargapay-wallet/README.md

 ## Testing

-Run the script `test.sh` to run all tests
+To run the suite of unit tests, run the script `test.sh` to run all tests.

+To verify the functioning of the application, a Postman collection was provided at the root of the project.

 ## Design choices